Last Updated on September 7, 2022 by ashley.davis

 - Favorite book

-Easter Activities for Seniors with Dementia
+What Are Some Easter Activities for Elderly with Dementia?

 - Easy DIY projects: Engaging in some creative DIY projects can positively impact cognitive abilities.
 Here are some of the Easter crafts for seniors with dementia: